jet/propulsion/README.md

  An integral part of the `Equinox.Cosmos` featureset is the ability to project events based on the [Azure DocumentDb ChangeFeed mechanism](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed).
 Key elements involved in realizing this are:
 - the [storage model needs to be designed in such a way that the aforementioned processor can do its job efficiently](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#cosmos-storage-model)
-- there needs to be an active ChangeFeed Processor per collection which monitors events being written, tracking the position of the most recently propagated events
+- there needs to be an active ChangeFeed Processor per container that monitors events being written, tracking the position of the most recently propagated events

 In CosmosDb, every document lives within a [logical partition, which is then hosted by a variable number of processor instances entitled _physical partitions_](https://docs.microsoft.com/en-gb/azure/cosmos-db/partition-data) (`Equinox.Cosmos` documents pertaining to an individual stream bear the same partition key in order to ensure correct ordering guarantees for the purposes of projection).
 Each front end processor has responsibility for a particular subset range of the partition key space.

-The ChangeFeed�s real world manifestation is as a long running Processor per frontend processor that repeatedly tails a query across the set of documents being managed by a given partition host (subject to topology changes - new processors can come and go, with the assigned ranges shuffling to balance the load per processor). e.g. if you allocate 30K RU/s to a collection and/or store >20GB of data, it will have at least 3 processors, each handling 1/3 of the partition key space, and running a change feed from that is a matter of maintaining 3 continuous queries, with a continuation token each being held/leased/controlled by a given Change Feed Processor.
+The ChangeFeed�s real world manifestation is as a long running Processor per frontend processor that repeatedly tails a query across the set of documents being managed by a given partition host (subject to topology changes - new processors can come and go, with the assigned ranges shuffling to balance the load per processor). e.g. if you allocate 30K RU/s to a container and/or store >20GB of data, it will have at least 3 processors, each handling 1/3 of the partition key space, and running a change feed from that is a matter of maintaining 3 continuous queries, with a continuation token each being held/leased/controlled by a given Change Feed Processor.

 ## Effect of ChangeFeed on Request Charges

 It should be noted that the ChangeFeed is not special-cased by CosmosDb itself in any meaningful way - something somewhere is going to be calling a DocumentDb API queries, paying Request Charges for the privilege (even a tail request based on a continuation token yielding zero documents incurs a charge).
-Its important to consider that every event written by `Equinox.Cosmos` into the CosmosDb collection will induce an approximately equivalent cost due to the fact that a freshly inserted document will be included in the next batch propagated by the Processor (each update of a document also �moves� that document from it�s present position in the change order past the the notional tail of the ChangeFeed).
+Its important to consider that every event written by `Equinox.Cosmos` into the CosmosDb container will induce an approximately equivalent cost due to the fact that a freshly inserted document will be included in the next batch propagated by the Processor (each update of a document also �moves� that document from it�s present position in the change order past the the notional tail of the ChangeFeed).
 Thus each insert/update also induces an (unavoidable) request charge based on the fact that the document will be included aggregate set of touched documents being surfaced per batch transferred from the ChangeFeed (charging is per KiB or part thereof). _The effect of this cost is multipled by the number of ChangeFeedProcessor instances one is running._

 ## Change Feed Processors